Technical specialists and professionals for your business

 Which Comes First in Korea: The SIM or the Savings Account?

 For foreigners in Korea, one of the first practical hurdles is the close connection between mobile phone numbers and bank accounts.
 To open a bank account, you need a verified Korean phone number.
-At the same time, to register for a proper phone number with a mobile carrier, you usually need a Korean bank account for monthly payments.
+At the same time, to register for a phone number with a mobile carrier, you usually need a Korean bank account for monthly payments.
 This creates a classic chicken-and-egg situation that can be confusing for newcomers.

-How to Open a Bank Account in Korea
+How to Open a Bank Account in Korea: Requirements and Typical Documents

-Requirements and Typical Documents For foreigners living in Korea, opening a bank account is an essential step for receiving salaries, paying rent, transferring money, and managing daily expenses.
-While the process is straightforward, it does require specific documents, and understanding the details beforehand can save you time and prevent unnecessary trips to the bank.
+For foreigners living in Korea, opening a bank account is an important step in receiving salaries, paying rent, transferring money, and managing daily expenses.
+While the process is straightforward, it does require certain documents.
+Knowing the details beforehand can save you time and avoid unnecessary (repeated) trips to the bank.

 Identity and Residency Documents